Interpretable Model Summaries Using the Wasserstein Distance: Introduction

-To remedy these failures, we propose summarizing black-box models with a low-dimensional, interpretable models that we call Sparse Local Interpretable Model (SLIM) summaries.
-Our main contributions in this work are as follows. \begin{itemize} \item SLIM-p: a method to summarize the predictive distributions of \textit{any} model with a low dimensional interpretable linear model.
-This summary can be done for a single data point. \item SLIM-a: a method to adaptively approximate the predictive distributions of linear models in a way that \textit{preserves} predictions from the original model.
-This interpretable summary eases interpretation and can be tailored to clusters of samples or to a \emph{single data point. \item Measures to monitor performance of the SLIM method, and \item Computational tools to achieve all of these ends. \end{itemize} We utilize the $p$-Wasserstein distance to determine variable importance and to find low-dimensional interpretable models that produce predictions close to those of the black-box models.
-Moreover, our methods work in both frequentist and Bayesian settings to generate interpretable summaries relevant to the training data or for new predictor data entirely.
+To remedy these failures, we propose summarizing black-box models with low-dimensional and interpretable models that we call Sparse Local Interpretable Model (SLIM) summaries.
+Our main contributions in this work are as follows. \begin{itemize} \item SLIM-a: a method to adaptively approximate the predictive distributions of \textit{any} model with a low dimensional interpretable linear model.
+This summary can be done in a local neighborhood around a single data point. \item SLIM-p: a method to summarize the predictive distributions of linear models in a way that \textit{preserves} predictions from the original model.
+This interpretable summary eases interpretation and can be tailored to clusters of samples or to a \emph{single data point.} \item Measures to monitor the accuracy of the SLIM approximations. \end{itemize} To do this, we utilize the $p$-Wasserstein distance to find low-dimensional interpretable models that produce predictions close to those of the original black-box model.
+Additionally, our methods work in both frequentist and Bayesian settings to generate interpretable summaries relevant to the training data or for new predictor data entirely.
 We also provide code to replicate the paper and implement the method as an R package \citep{RCoreTeam2020} on GitHub at \url{https://www.github.com/ericdunipace/SLIMpaper}.

 These procedures could be useful in a variety of settings.
-A doctor may want to know the most important factors to measure in a patient to predict the patient's future risk of some disease.
-Alternatively, an applied researcher may want to communicate parts of their model but not know which particular covariates to focus on, or policy makers may want to understand how a complicated black box model functions.
+For instance, a doctor may want to know the most important factors to measure in a patient to predict the patient's future risk of some disease or an applied researcher may want to communicate parts of their model but not know which particular covariates to focus on.
+Alternatively, policy makers may want to understand how a complicated black-box model works.
 In all of these cases, SLIM is useful to \emph{slim} down the number of variables and increase interpretability.